Stanislaus A. James

-Sir Stanislaus James GCSL GCMG OBE (November 13, 1919 – May 26, 2011) was a Saint Lucian educator, administrator, and former governor-general.
+Sir Stanislaus Anthony James GCSL GCMG OBE (November 13, 1919 – May 26, 2011) was a Saint Lucian educator, administrator, and former governor-general.

 Stanislaus Anthony James was born in Soufrière and educated at Saint Mary's College, Saint Lucia.
 He qualified as a teacher at Trinidad Training College for Teachers in 1941 and taught in Saint Lucia for several years.
 Later he became a government administrator and obtained a Diploma in Social Administration from Swansea University, Wales, in 1960 and a Diploma in Public Administration from Carleton University, Ottawa, in 1968.
 He was a senior administrator in several Saint Lucian government departments.
 He was the Governor-General of Saint Lucia from October 10, 1988 to June 1, 1996.
 Sir Stanislaus Anthony James Building is located on the Waterfront in Castries the capital and largest city of Saint Lucia.

 Early life and education

 Sir Stanislaus Anthony James was born in the town of Soufriere on 13 November 1919.
 He acquired his early education in Soufriere and proceeded to the St. Mary's College from 1934 to 1939.
 He received the Cambridge Senior Certificate upon his graduation.
 He spent a school term at the St. Aloysius R. C Boys' school as a temporary teacher, after which he left for Trinidad in 1940 to pursue his studies at the Training College for Teachers.
 In December 1941, he successfully completed his training and was awarded the Trained Teacher's Certificate.